BearCleverProud/new_word_extraction/README.md

 ## New Word Extraction

-This repo will consist of three parts:
+This repo will consist of four parts:

-1. Codes for crawling papers' abstract, keyword, authors, titles from [Baidu Academic](https://xueshu.baidu.com) using a user defined query, forked from [this website](https://github.com/eveningqn/baiduSpider) with some modifications
+1. Codes for crawling papers' abstract, keyword, authors, titles from [Baidu Academic](https://xueshu.baidu.com) and [cnki](https://www.cnki.com.cn) using a user defined query, forked from [this website](https://github.com/eveningqn/baiduSpider) with some modifications
-2. Codes to extract new words from all the information we got from last step(Need Tuning)
+2. Codes to extract new words from all the information we got from last step
+3. Crawl the explainations from [Wikipedia](https://www.wikipedia.org) and [BaiduBaike](https://baike.baidu.com)
-3. Dialog bot to explain the new words(To be done)
+4. Dialog bot to explain the new words